opentable/uk-tech-blog/source/_posts/counting-in-elastic-search.markdown

 date: 2013-09-11 15:48
 comments: true
 author: mbazydlo
-categories: [ElasticSearch, Count, Search, PlainElastic.Net]
+tags: [ElasticSearch, Count, Search, PlainElastic.Net]
 ---

 > Counting is the religion of this generation it is its hope and its salvation.